bd/twidor/README.md

 Each 4x3 array is composed of four horizontal rows, one for each finger, and green/blue/red columns corresponding to left, middle and right keys on the Twiddler.

-Each large button shows the letter sent by a single-button keystroke.
+Each large key shows the letter sent by a single-key keystroke.

 ## A Chord - several keys pressed together

 A chord is formed by pressing several keys together, like playing a "chord" on a piano.

 <img src="https://raw.githubusercontent.com/rich-murphey/twidor/master/web.assets/Twidor_chord_map.png"
-width="30%" align="right"> Each small 4x3 array shows letters sent by two-buttons chords.
+width="30%" align="right"> Each small 4x3 array shows letters sent by two-key chords.
 The orientation mirrors that of the larger 4x3 array: one row for each finger, and green/blue/red for left, middle and right columns.

-The first button of the chord is the large button to the immediate left.
+The first key of the chord is the large key to the immediate left.

-The second button of the chord is one of the small buttons which show the letters sent by the chord.
+The second key of the chord is one of the small keys which show the letters sent by the chord.

-Here are some two-button chords whose first button is the <kbd>I</kbd> key:
+Here are some two-key chords whose first key is <kbd>I</kbd>:
 * <kbd>I + S</kbd> sends "is".
 * <kbd>I + N</kbd> sends "in".
 * <kbd>I + SP</kbd> sends "C".